 The Keelboat Section AGM was held at Southwick Clubhouse on Saturday 13th October 2018.

 For those boats sailing near the Rampion Wind Farm the following Notice To Mariners may be very useful as it sets out the position of the Cardinal Marks very clearly.
 See details here.

 In order for yachts to race at SYC we need skippers and crews to take their turn to carry out Race Officer Duties.

 The purpose of the table below is to report any issues with our racing marks.
-If you are aware that one is off station or missing then please inform the sailing section by email to the sailing section or contacting the office.
+If you are aware that one is off station or missing then please inform the sailing section by email to the sailing section or contact the office.

-Racing Mark Information at 10th October 2017
+Racing Mark Information at 23rd March 2019

 Competitors should note that Sussex Yacht Club implements the RYA Racing Charter and that they will be required to undertake to sail in compliance with the Charter, which is detailed below.

 If you have some feedback on the racing, rallying or any other aspect of the Keelboat Sailing Section activities which you want to put to the committee then there's a specific email address for you to use.
 Email all your constructive comments to us at email@example.com.